shashankkatte/golang-playground/README.md

 1.**net and net/http packages**: Core standard library for network aware features

-- Create webservers using standard library
+- Create webservers using only the standard library

-2.**goroutines**: light weight treads to manage massive concurrency
+2.**goroutines**: light weight threads to manage massive concurrency

 - Start thousands of concurrent tasks with minimal resources
 - Goroutines are abstraction over processor threads

-3.**Channels**: Built in support for communitation with concurrency (CSP) in a threadsafe way
+3.**Channels**: Built in support for communication with concurrency (CSP) in a threadsafe way

 - Safely communicate between concurrent tasks.

-#### GO's out of box experience
+#### GO's Optimized out of box experience

 Many languages require an extinsive amount of setup (external libraries and packages) in order to provide a basic development setup.
 The GO standard library itself has sufficient support to be up and running